hangyan/SnowBox/README.md

 A sandbox for linux based on docker.

-This script will build an image with the package you want to install,and then you can run it within a container,then you can delete the container.No harm to your host os at all.
+This script will build an image with the package you want to install,and then you can run it within a container and delete it.No harm to your host os at all.

 ## usage